SaraUmut/Franka/steps.md

     **All Done, congratulations! :)**

-    Now you can start controlling Franka robot, you can start by running the existing examples:
-    "How to run Franka examples"
+    Now you can start controlling Franka robot.
+You can start by running the existing examples. upcoming tutorial: "How to run Franka examples"

 **Useful commands**